Skip to main content

 Photo by: VisitBritain/Guy Richardson

-Aerial view of castle and surrounding countryside
+Aerial view of a castle and surrounding countryside

 • Drumnadrochit, Scotland